mesos/elasticsearch/README.md

 dockerHubEmail=email
 ```

-Now perform a release and specify the release type: major, minor or patch and your username.
+Update the version number in the Configuration.class so that the Web UI shows the correct version number.

+Build and make sure the system tests pass (skip if you have tested on jenkins)

 ```
 $ ./gradlew build system-test:systemTest
 ```

-If build and tests succeed release
+Now perform a release and specify the release type: major, minor or patch (only one!) and your username.

 ```
-$ ./gradlew release -PreleaseType={major,minor,patch} -PuserName={user}
+$ ./gradlew release -PreleaseType={major OR minor OR patch} -PuserName={user}
 ```

 ## Sponsors